wellingtoncid/wellingtoncid/readme.md

 ---

 ## ✨ **My Mission**
-_Transforming technology into scalable, user-centric web solutions that drive business growth and innovation._
+_Transforming technology into scalable, user-centric web and e-commerce solutions that drive business growth and innovation._